Combining Changes and Conflict Resolution

 • Using whole documents

-While explaining resolving of conflicts we will be using merge commit flow.
-You can resolve conflicts during a rebase in the same way except that ‘Mine’ and ‘Theirs’ are reversed.
+The following sections show how to resolve the conflicts when using merge commit.
+You can resolve conflicts during a rebase in the same way except that Mine and Theirs are reversed.

 Using Interactive Merge